jmendiara/node-closure-linter-wrapper/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 0.2.10
+  * Support for files with namespaces by @dcantelar

 * 0.2.9
   * Update to closure-linter v2.3.12 by @xyzfer